-Permits a user to see a file, but not open it.
+A user can see a file in the Files and Folders list, but not open it.

 Setting privileges on a folder or file

 You set folder or file privileges on Properties-Privileges.
 Figure 4-5 shows the privileges for the Region 1: East folder.
 The letters beside each user name or security role in Selected are abbreviations for the assigned privileges.